 In my opinion, sweet potatoes are a superfood on many levels.
 Not only are they incredibly nutritious (a one-cup serving offers 65 percent of our daily requirement for vitamin C and as much as 700 percent of the recommended daily requirement for vitamin A), but they also have a fairly low glycemic index of 17.
-They’re also easy to find, easy to store, and easy to cook and they can function equally in sweet or savory recipes.
+They’re also easy to find, easy to store, and easy to cook and they can function equally in sweet or savory sweet-potato recipes.
 But most importantly, they’re delicious.